microsoft/malmo-challenge/README.md

 Docker is a virtualization platform that makes it easy to deploy software with all its dependencies.
 We use docker to run experiments locally or in the cloud.
 Details on how to run an example experiment using docker are in the [docker README](docker/README.md).

-## More sample code

-The framework is entirely written in Python and support multiple environments, agents and machine learning backends.
-Find out more by studying our [sample code](samples/README.md).

 ## Resources